lostintangent/gistpad/README.md

 - `GistPad: New Gist (Secret)` - Same behavior as the `GistPad: New Gist (Public)` command, except that it creates a [secret Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#secret-gists).

+- `GistPad: New Web Playground` - Creates a new [playground](#playgrounds).

-- `GistPad: Delete Gist` - Allows you to delete one of your Gists.
+* `GistPad: Delete Gist` - Allows you to delete one of your Gists.
 If you have a Gist workspace open, it will delete that and then close the folde

-- `GistPad: Starred Gists` - Lists your starred Gists, and then opens the files for the selected one.
+* `GistPad: Starred Gists` - Lists your starred Gists, and then opens the files for the selected one.

-- `GistPad: Fork Gist` - Forks the currently opened Gist, and then opens it as a virtual workspace.
+* `GistPad: Fork Gist` - Forks the currently opened Gist, and then opens it as a virtual workspace.

-- `GistPad: Sign In` - Sign-in with a GitHub token, in order to view/edit/delete your Gists.
+* `GistPad: Sign In` - Sign-in with a GitHub token, in order to view/edit/delete your Gists.

-- `GistPad: Sign Out` - Sign out of the currently authenticated GitHub session.
+* `GistPad: Sign Out` - Sign out of the currently authenticated GitHub session.

 ## Configuration Settings